openregister/specification/content/record-resource.md

 ***
 NOTE: See the [Record](/glossary/record/) definition to understand how this resource fits into the [data model](/data-model/).

+The collection of fields and values when represented in a tabular format like CSV the column order is implementation dependent.
+For representations like JSON, the object has to be treated as unordered.
 ***

 ## Get a record